Tools

 µ-ARGUS is a standalone graphical software developed by and for statisticians at Statistics Netherlands.
 The software is well-established, offers a wide range of functions, and supports SPSS file formats.
 The project behind µ-ARGUS has been has active for a long time, so many functions developed for µ-ARGUS have been reused in other projects, such as sdcMicro, thanks to its open-source nature.
 Therefore, the functionalities in µ-ARGUS are also accessible for programmatic use beyond the graphical interface.

-µ-ARGUS is Java-based and runs locally on your computer via a compatible Java environment.
+µ-ARGUS is Java-based and can be run locally on your computer via a compatible Java environment.

 Download µ-ARGUS